mnowakowski98/scopa_lib/README.md

 ## Additional information

-This is just a thing I'm making for fun while looking for jobs.
+This is just a thing I'm making for fun while looking for work.
 (also to learn Dart and practice developing things via test too tho).